How to exclude files, folders and drives from backups in Storage Protect

-Warning: Spectrum Protect exclude rules cannot be used as a temporary means of excluding data from backup.
-If you add an exclude rule for files or folders, then those files or folders are immediately marked for deletion on the Spectrum Protect server.
+Warning: Storage Protect exclude rules cannot be used as a temporary means of excluding data from backup.
+If you add an exclude rule for files or folders, then those files or folders are immediately marked for deletion on the Storage Protect server.
 If you at any time wish to back up those files or folders, you would need to resend all that you have previously excluded.
 The data cannot be unexcluded or reintegrated into your backup without a fresh resend.
 Please use this facility only to permanently exclude data from backup.

 To provide you with the best advice, please select the type of exclude rule that you need from the following list: